YlloNieR/CheatSheets-lib-pdf-pub/How2 - IOS Cisco Switch.md

-# How2 - set-up - IOS Cisco Switch
+# How2 - IOS Cisco Switch
 ## connect to switch by PuTTY through COM
 - get PuTTY [PuTTY](https://www.putty.org/)
 - connect by